christianscott/christianfscott.com/content/blog/making-rust-as-fast-as-go/index.md

 To my surprise, the go version was faster than the rust version.
 A lot faster.
 My initial reaction was that I must have implemented the rust version incorrectly.
 Maybe I was doing some unsafe (but fast) things in go that rust wouldn’t let me do.
 To account for this, I laid out some ground rules:

 1. The more idiomatic the better.
 Rust, for example, promises zero cost abstractions so we should lean on this & write safe code
-2. No stack allocated global variables.
+2. No static global variables.
 This means that containers need to be heap allocated & dynamically sized.
 We don’t know how big the inputs will be!
 3. Memory access should be safe.
 Don’t eliminate bounds checks
 4. Assume that text is utf8 encoded